hitha-cse513/MediMatcher/README.md

    Please download the dataset **`A-Z Medicine List from India.csv`** from Kaggle.
 You can find it here: [Download the dataset from
 Kaggle](https://www.kaggle.com/datasets/shudhanshusingh/az-medicine-dataset-of-india)

-   After downloading, place the dataset `A-Z Medicine List from India.csv` and save it as `Medicine.csv` in the project folder.
+   After downloading, save the dataset as `Medicine.csv` in the project folder.

 - Clone my repository.